Financial-Times/biz-ops-client/README.md

 -   Resolves with a success message and total number of records created or modified.
 -   Rejects with a [`HTTPError`](#errors) error if there is any payload validation error(s).

+This method also accepts additional URL parameter to be set:

+`dryRun` a boolean(default `false`) which when set to `true` allows you to only just validate the request and the batch payload without performing the actual creation or modification of records

 #### `batch.delete(type: string, codes: object[], params?: object)`

 Deletes a batch of records of a given record type.